Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

-However, we find that apps that state in their privacy policy that they collect \textit{Browsing History} (i.e., how users browse the Internet outside of the app), \textit{Financial Info} (i.e., payment methods, credit score, income, etc.), and \textit{Sensitive Info} (such as racial/ethnic data, sexual orientation, etc.) that is linked to users are less likely to declare this collection in their privacy labels.
-Surprisingly, of the 167,659$\pm 119,309$ apps that stated in their privacy policy that they collect \textit{Browsing History} that is linked to the user, only 719 (0.4\%) of these apps declared this practice in their privacy labels.
-Of the 132,277$\pm 119,309$ apps that stated in their privacy policy that they collect \textit{Financial Info} that is linked to the user, only 20,144 (15\%) apps also stated this collection in their privacy labels.
-Finally, while we found that 170,924$\pm 134,223$ apps indicated in their privacy policy that they collect some form of \textit{Sensitive Info}, only 2\% ($n=3,733$) apps also declared this collection in their privacy labels.
-Note that the reported uncertainties here are high, especially after considering the high-level data practice (see~\autoref{tab:primary-conversion}).
-Regardless, even after considering uncertainty, the discrepancies are at least an order of magnitude off, indicating that a few tens of thousands of apps are under-reporting collected data categories.
+However, we find that apps that state in their privacy policy that they collect \textit{Browsing History} (i.e., how users browse the Internet outside of the app) and \textit{Sensitive Info} (such as racial/ethnic data, sexual orientation, etc.) linked to users are less likely to declare this collection in their privacy labels (Fig.~\ref{fig:pt-vs-data-categories}; middle plot; top half; yellow bars 1 \& 13).
+Surprisingly, of the 212,121 apps that stated in their privacy policy that they collect \textit{Browsing History} linked to users, only 658 (0.3\%) of these apps declared this practice in their privacy labels.
+While 96,837 apps indicated in their privacy policy that they collect some form of \textit{Sensitive Info}, only 2\% ($n=2,144$) apps also declared this collection in their privacy labels.
+Of notable concern, we find 22,171 apps and 11,710 apps mislabeling their collection of \textit{Identifiers} and \textit{Contact Info} respectively as being linked to users when their policies indicate that they use collected data to track users (see \autoref{tab:data-categories-overlap-browsing-history}).

-To summarize our findings, apps most commonly state in either, their privacy labels or their privacy policies, that they collect \textit{Identifiers} and \textit{Contact Info} that's linked to users.
-Apps that state in their privacy policies that they collect \textit{Browsing History}, \textit{Financial Info}, or \textit{Sensitive Info} that's linked to users are less likely to also declare this collection in their privacy labels.
-Apps that track users are more likely to use \textit{Browsing History}, \textit{Identifiers}, and \textit{Usage Data}, which is in-line with prior findings about tracking practices.
+\textit{Takeaways.} Developers most commonly state that they collect \textit{Identifiers} and \textit{Contact Info} that are linked to users.
+Developers that state in their privacy policies that they collect \textit{Browsing History} or \textit{Sensitive Info} linked to users are less likely to declare this collection in their privacy labels.
+Apps that track users are more likely to use \textit{Browsing History}, \textit{Identifiers}, and \textit{Usage Data}, which is in line with prior findings about tracking practices.